Iceclog Editor Guidelines: Writing Compelling Posts

 Use featured image (right button) for uploading an image that will be shown as an appetizer for your post (above your post).

-Don’t start the blog text with a header or a link, as it will disturb the layout here and there on the website.
+Don’t start the blog text with a header or a link, as it might disrupt the layout here and there on the website.

 Use as little further markup as possible: bold is reserved to headers.
 Italic can be used to stress certain keywords or keywords that come from a foreign language.
 Don’t use underline, as it is commonly understood as a link.